On Rate-Optimal Partitioning Classification from Observable and from Privatised Data

-Our convergence rate for the binary case, proved {\em without SDA}, greatly improves the SDA independent rate of Kohler and Krzy\.zak \cite{KoKr07}, see \eqref{99'}, as it is demonstrated on our specific examples with appropriately chosen parameters.
-Our result ensures the same optimal rate for Example \ref{Ex1} as the {\em SDA dependent} rate of Kohler and Krzy\.zak, that is \eqref{9'}.
-Hence, the optimal rate can be achieved even without SDA.
+Our convergence rate for the binary case, proved {\em without} the {\em SDA}, greatly improves the SDA independent rate of \cite{KoKr07}, see \Eqref{99'}, as it is demonstrated on our specific examples with appropriately chosen parameters.
+Our result ensures the same optimal rate for Example \ref{Ex1} as the {\em SDA dependent} rate of Kohler and Krzy\.zak, cf. \Eqref{9'}.
+This demonstrates that the optimal rate can be achieved even without the SDA.
 Moreover, for Example \ref{Ex2} our bound matches the convergence rate one gets by direct calculation of the rate, showing that the bound is {\em tight}.
-Finally, for Example \ref{Ex3}, though the deduced SDA independent convergence rate is worse than the SDA dependent rate of \eqref{9'}, but it still improves the previously known SDA independent rate, that is \eqref{99'}.
-Furthermore, interestingly, this convergence rate only depends on the intrinsic dimension of the absolutely continuous part, $d_a$.
-We also derive upper bounds for the convergence rate for the case of privatised data with LDP guarantees, which rate depends on $2d_a$, instead of $d_a$ that was the case for the nonprivate bound.
-Both of these bounds are extended to multi-label classification, as well.
-Our bounds for privatised partitioning classification refute the conjecture that without SDA the convergence rate could be arbitrarily slow.
+Finally, for Example \ref{Ex3}, though the deduced SDA independent convergence rate is worse than the SDA dependent rate of \Eqref{9'}, but it still improves the previously known SDA independent rate, that is \Eqref{99'}.
+Furthermore, interestingly, this convergence rate only depends on the intrinsic dimension of the absolutely continuous part, $d_a$, and not on the dimension of the whole $X$.
+We also derive upper bounds for the convergence rate for the case of privatised data with LDP guarantees, which rate depends on $2d_a$, instead of $d_a$, that was the case for the nonprivate bound.
+Both of these bounds are extended to multi-class classification.
+Our bounds for privatised partitioning classification refute the conjecture that without the SDA the convergence rate could be arbitrarily slow.

 The structure of the paper is as follows.
-First, in Section \ref{sec:observable}, we revisit and improve the error probability bounds of partitioning classifiers for observable data, both for binary and multi-labeled setups.
+First, in Section \ref{sec:observable}, we revisit and improve the error probability bounds of partitioning classifiers for observable data, both for binary and multi-class setups.
 Then, in Section \ref{s:privacy}, we follow an analogous program for privatised partitioning classifiers.
-The results are summarized and discussed in Section \ref{sec:discussion} and, finally, the detailed proofs are presented in Section \ref{sec:proof}.
+The results are summarised and discussed in Section \ref{sec:discussion}.
+The detailed proofs are presented in the Appendix.